Dates: 6 - 11 July 2020

 This silent retreat is suitable for anyone wishing to deepen his or her practice and cultivate further understanding of the wisdom teachings underpinning mindfulness practices.
 These teachings and practices will emphasize quieting the mind, opening the heart, and developing clarity and depth of practice.
-This may be especially of interest to those teaching or aspiring to teach mindfulness in healthcare, psychology, education, science, government, or in the business and corporate sectors.
+This may be especially of interest to those teaching or aspiring to teach mindfulness, but all are welcome.

 This is a silent meditation retreat with intensive periods of practice.
 It will be appropriate for most people to have had some practice of mindfulness meditation beforehand (e.g. having completed the 8 week MBSR or MBCT course).
 Do be in touch if you want to check that it will be suitable for you.